asgerhallas/HybridDb/README.md

 - A few simple indexing features that enables querying on document properties
 - A LINQ provider for mentioned queries
 - All the consistency and transactionality of a relational database
-- Migration tools for document changes and database schema changes (we are not going to lie, it is still a relational database mapper)
+- Migration tools for document changes and index changes
 - A nifty little document viewer

 HybridDb aims to be a small and focused library with no magic and no surprises.